 "Gonna Fly Now (Theme From ROCKY)"

-This discotheque-ified version of the theme song from ROCKY by Rhythm Heritage (who are no strangers to theme songs - including "Baretta's Theme" as well as "Theme from Starsky and Hutch" and also no strangers to the charts, they had a number one single with "Theme from S.W.A.T.").
-These days it is hard to even wrap your head around how popular the ROCKY soundtrack song was in the mid-1970s.
-The original version by Bill Conti with lyrics by Carol Connors and Ayn Robbins, and performed by DeEtta West and Nelson Pigford - with an orchestra, number one on the 1977 Billboard Hot 100 chart - this disco version (#94 on the Billboard chart as well as #78 on the R&B charts) - and a third version by jazz trumpeter Maynard Ferguson hit the top (#28 on the Billboard Hot 100 chart in 1977) - were all on the charts all at the same time!
-From 1977
+These days it is hard to even wrap your head around how popular the theme song from the ROCKY movie was in the mid-1970s.
+A true cultural moment!
+This discotheque-ified version of the theme song by Rhythm Heritage (who are no strangers to theme songs - including "Baretta's Theme" as well as "Theme from Starsky and Hutch" and also no strangers to the charts, they had a number one single with "Theme from S.W.A.T.") will take you right back to that time.
+Here's how massive "Gonna Fly Now" really was in 1977 - It was on the charts four times in 1977 simultaneously!
+The original movie soundtrack version by Bill Conti with lyrics by Carol Connors and Ayn Robbins, and performed by DeEtta West and Nelson Pigford - with an orchestra, was the number one song on the 1977 Billboard Hot 100 chart - and this disco version also was on the charts at the exact same time, #78 on the R&B chart and also on the main Billboard chart alongside the opriginal version at #94 - and a third version by jazz trumpeter Maynard Ferguson also hit #28 on the Billboard Hot 100 chart - all at the same time!
+Crazy.

 (Maynard Ferguson's jazz version Performance from MIKE DOUGLAS SHOW)